 To enable the delete confirmation box in Windows 10 or Windows 8, follow the steps given below.

-Enable delete confirmation box in Windows 10 or Windows 8.1
+Enable the delete confirmation box in Windows 10 or Windows 8.1

 Step 2: Right-click on the Recycle Bin and then select Properties to open Recycle Bin Properties dialog box.